RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 1. **Technical Challenge**: In the *Technical Challenge*, both robots can be used simultaneously.

 ### Robot Specifications
-Robots competing in the RoboCup@Home JapanOpen Open Platform League must comply with security specifications in order to avoid causing any harm while operating.
+Robots competing in the *RCJ2024* Open Platform League must comply with security specifications in order to avoid causing any harm while operating.

 #### Size and Weight